Insurgency: Terrorism

 Many insurgencies include terrorism.
 While there is no accepted definition of terrorism in international law, United Nations-sponsored working definitions include one drafted by Alex P. Schmid for the Policy Working Group on the United Nations and Terrorism.
 Reporting to the Secretary-General in 2002, the Working Group stated the following:

 Yet another conflict of definitions involves insurgency versus terrorism.
 The winning essay of the 24th Annual United States Chairman of the Joint Chiefs of Staff Strategic Essay Contest, by Michael F. Morris, said [A pure terrorist group] "may pursue political, even revolutionary, goals, but their violence replaces rather than complements a political program."
 Morris made the point that the use, or non-use, of terrorism does not define insurgency, "but that organizational traits have traditionally provided another means to tell the two apart.
 Insurgencies normally field fighting forces orders of magnitude larger than those of terrorist organizations."
 Insurgencies have a political purpose, and may provide social services and have an overt, even legal, political wing.
 Their covert wing carries out attacks on military forces with tactics such as raids and ambushes, as well as acts of terror such as attacks that cause deliberate civilian casualties.

 Mao considered terrorism a basic part of his first part of the three phases of revolutionary warfare.
 Several insurgency models recognize that completed acts of terrorism widen the security gap; the Marxist guerrilla theoretician Carlos Marighella specifically recommended acts of terror, as a means of accomplishing something that fits the concept of opening the security gap.
-Mao considered terrorism to be part of forming a guerilla movement.
+Mao considered terrorism to be part of forming a guerrilla movement.